itaymatza/File-Backup-System/README.md

 SSL Certificates
 ----------------
+#Note: In this redme doc, we are referring to Windows environment.

-#Normally you’d use a server certificate from a Certificate Authority such as Let’s Encrypt, and would setup your own Certificate Authority so you can sign and revoke client certificates.
+#Note: Normally you’d use a server certificate from a Certificate Authority such as Let’s Encrypt, and would setup your own Certificate Authority so you can sign and revoke client certificates.

 For this example, we’ll create Self-signed server and client certificates -